 When the SEC Application for Employment is complete, click on the bright blue “SUBMIT APPLICATION” button under your signature on page five.
 This may prompt you to select Outlook or Webmail (Gmail, Yahoo, aol, etc.) as your email tool.
 Once selected, your default email service will open with the application attached.
 At this point you may attach your resume and cover letter.

-If your email service does not create the new email with the application attached, please email the completed application and any additional forms or documents such as resume` and cover letter to firstname.lastname@example.org.
-You may also fax the completed application to (434) 645-3202.
-You do not need to call to report difficulty.
+If your email service does not create the new email with the application attached, please email the completed application and any additional forms or documents such as resume` and cover letter to email@example.com.
+You may also fax the completed application to (434) 645-3202 or bring the completed application to our Headquarters office in Crewe.
+It is not necessary to call to report difficulty, simply utilize one of the other methods to transmit your documents.

 Please be specific when stating referral source on the application including website or employee name.